Pretty Persistent IDentifiers (PPID)

 Semantics before anything else

-An article, posted about 8 years ago filed in semantic, css, styling, bem, web, design & methodology.
+An article, posted more than 8 years ago filed in semantic, css, styling, bem, web, design & methodology.

 My first rule in styling websites or applications is to style semantics over anything else.